kittynode/kittynode/README.md

 > [!WARNING]
-> The v0.1.\* API is not stable and is expected to undergo breaking changes.
+> The `v0.1.*` version means this is considered alpha software and the API will probably undergo breaking changes.

 # stn